 National American University is approved by the Higher Learning Commission to offer programs and courses through distance education.
-The university is authorized to offer online programs and courses in 47 states and the District of Columbia through its participation in the State Authorization Reciprocity Agreement (SARA).
+The university is authorized to offer online programs and courses through its participation in the State Authorization Reciprocity Agreement (SARA).
 A list of SARA member states is available at http://nc-sara.org/.